scrobio/teleforge/README.md

 **Your automation toolkit for Telegram.**

-Teleforge is a modular Python framework, built with Telethon and Rich, that provides a powerful command-line interface (CLI) to run automated tasks on Telegram.
-Extract media from any chat or send messages to group members, all from a clean, organized, and easily expandable codebase.
+Teleforge is a modular Python framework, built with Telethon and Rich, that provides a powerful command-line interface (CLI) to run a suite of on-demand tasks on Telegram.
+Analyze chats, manage contacts, export data, apply watermarks, and much more, all from a clean, organized, and easily expandable codebase.

 ---